-Three Months ended March 31, 2007 and 2006
+Three Months ended June 30, 2007 and 2006

-Revenue
+Net Revenue

-Revenue increased by \$1.5 million to \$2.1 million for the three months ended March 31, 2007, from \$600,000 for the comparable three-month period in 2006.
-The increase was primarily attributable to an increase of \$1.4 million in revenue derived under our agreement with AstraZeneca for the 2007 period to \$1.7 million, as compared to \$300,000 for the first quarter of 2006.
-The revenue derived under our agreement with AstraZeneca for the 2007 period consists of \$1.1 million in research fee revenue for services rendered by us to AstraZeneca pursuant to an agreed research plan for the preclinical research collaboration that we and AstraZeneca are conducting and recognition of \$563,000 of the \$10.0 million initial fee that we received in February 2006.
+Net revenue increased by \$2.3 million to \$2.8 million for the three months ended June 30, 2007, from \$589,000 for the comparable three-month period in 2006.
+The increase was primarily attributable to an increase of \$2.3 million in revenue derived under our agreement with AstraZeneca for the 2007 period to \$2.6 million, as compared to \$313,000 for the second quarter of 2006.
+The revenue derived under our agreement with AstraZeneca for the 2007 period consists of \$2.1 million in research fee revenue for services rendered by us to AstraZeneca pursuant to an agreed research plan for the preclinical research collaboration that we and AstraZeneca are conducting and recognition of \$563,000 of the \$10.0 million initial fee that we received in February 2006.
 In 2006, based on the terms of our agreement with AstraZeneca, we deferred recognition of \$5.0 million of the initial fee, which we allocated to the AZD3480 (TC-1734) license grants, and any research fee revenue until AstraZeneca made its determination in December 2006 to proceed with further development of AZD3480 (TC-1734).
-As a result, we did not recognize any portion of the deferred \$5.0 million of the initial fee or any research fee revenue in the first quarter of 2006.
+As a result, we did not recognize any of the deferred portion of the initial fee or any research fee revenue in the second quarter of 2006.

 In future periods, we are eligible to receive research fees, license fees and milestone payments under our collaboration agreement with AstraZeneca.
-The amount of research fees, license fees and milestone fees will depend on the extent of our research activities and the timing and achievement of development, regulatory and first commercial sale milestone events.
+The amount of research fees, license fees and milestone payments will depend on the extent of our research activities and the timing and achievement of development, regulatory and first commercial sale milestone events.
+We are also eligible in future periods to receive milestone payments under our alliance agreement with GlaxoSmithKline.
+The amount of milestone payments will depend on the success of our research and development activities, the timing and achievement of the discovery, development, regulatory and commercial milestone events and whether GlaxoSmithKline exercises any options that are triggered under the agreement.